Which Scandinavian languages should I learn?

 History of Scandinavian Languages

-In some distant time, people in North-Central Europe speak some variants of the Germanic group.
+In the distant past, people in North-Central Europe spoke variants of the Germanic language group.

 That is why it is called North Germanic or Nordic language.

-Sweden, Denmark, Norway, Iceland, Finland, Faroe Islands) are referred to as Nordic countries, whereas “Scandinavia” is commonly used for Denmark, Norway, and Sweden.
+Sweden, Denmark, Norway, Iceland, Finland, Faroe Islands) The Nordic countries are referred to as such, whereas “Scandinavia” is commonly used to denote Denmark, Norway, and Sweden.

 Thus, Scandinavia can be considered a subset of the Nordic countries.

 They share enough standard lexical, grammatical, and phonetic features to prove a common origin.
-Over several centuries, it was divided between West and East Scandinavian.
+Over several centuries, it was divided between the West and the East Scandinavian.

-The division started in the 8th century, during the Vikings’ period.
-Initially, the difference between West and East Scandinavian languages or dialects was relatively slight, but later, by the 16th century.
+The division started in the 8th century, during the Viking period.
+Initially, the differences between West and East Scandinavian languages or dialects were relatively slight, but by the 16th century, they had become pronounced.

 The difference was considerably noticeable.